rkolbi/RRF-machine-config-files/Prusa MK3s/README.md

 - Bondtech Mosquito Extruder
 - Bear frame
 - 0.9 steppers for X and Y axis
-- Duet WiFi (see Duet2.pdf wiring guide)
+- Duet WiFi (see Duet-MK3s.pdf for wiring guide)

 **!!
 What do those hardware changes mean for your config?**
 1) Extruder and X/Y microstepping resolution.